 1.- Top Level Protections.

-Although we considered the special protection at the top level is generally not needed, we support Option 2: “Top-Level protection of Exact Match and Acronyms identifiers are placed in Applicant Guidebook section 2.2.1.2.3, of the Applicant Guidebook, Strings “Ineligible for Delegation”.
+We support Option 2: “Top-Level protection of Exact Match and Acronyms identifiers are placed in Applicant Guidebook section 2.2.1.2.3, of the Applicant Guidebook, Strings “Ineligible for Delegation”.
 The strings to be included in the list would be the ones in the list presented by the GAC.

 2.- Second Level Protection.